-Art/ Fine Arts Department Objectives:
+Stony Brook Transcript Request

+Suffolk County Community College- You may request your Suffolk Community College transcript through the below link:

+SCCC Transcript Request

+Art/Fine Arts

-All courses provide students with a comprehensive foundation in the visual arts through the implementation of the Visual Arts Standards.
+Department Objectives: All courses provide students with a comprehensive foundation in the visual arts through the implementation of the Visual Standards.
 They provide students with the opportunity and environment to express their creativity, develop skills in critical thinking, demonstrate skills in Art production, and understand the importance of the visual arts in all cultures.
-All students must complete a minimum of 1 credit in Art or Music to graduate.
-Art Recommended Pathways

-- a.)
-Any Student scoring a 65-79 in a Level 1 course is recommended to take another Level 1 course. - b.)
-Any student scoring an 80-90 in a Level 1 course is recommended to take a Level 2 course.
-With teacher recommendation, these students may be eligible for a Level 3 course. - c.)
-Any Student scoring a 91-100 in a Level 1 course, can take any level class, with the exception of Drawing & Painting which must be taken in order or concurrently.
+Any student scoring a 65-79 in a Level 1 course is required to take another Level 1 course.
+Any student scoring an 80-90 in a level 1 course is recommended to take a Level 2 course.
+With teacher recommendation, these students may be eligible for a level 3 course.
+Enrollment in a Level 3 course requires the successful completion of both a Level 1 and 2 course, unless recommended by a teacher.
 Course Offerings: